 Here’s an example of one such post.
 Check out the amount of engagement on this within just a few hours:

-Takeaway: Get into groups that are related to what you are building or where your target customer hangs out in.
+Takeaway: Get into groups that are related to what you are building or where your target customer hangs out.
 Spend a few weeks (or even months) adding value to build up your social bank before posting about your idea.
-Keep your posts “un-salesy” and lead them to your site or landing page if people seem interested.
+Keep your posts “un-sales” and lead them to your site or landing page if people seem interested.